nexentaedge/nexentaedge.github.io/src/website/blog/2018-03-20-ConsensusNotNeeded.md

+---
-# Consensus: Who Needs It?
+title: Consensus, Who Needs It?
+author: Caitlin Bestler
+authorURL:
+---

 The conventional tradeoff for distributed storage clusters is between transactional consistency and eventual consistency.
 Eventual consistency is usually viewed as the cheaper solution, both in terms of desirability and system cost.
 The critical cost of transactional consistency is the need to reach a consensus on ordering updates.

 Eventual consistency is usually potrayed as just tolerance for inconsistency on the presumption that momentary contradictions are acceptable because they go away eventually.